Go to the main content

 The quiet act of eating alone rather than silencing your conscience isn't antisocial — it's what happens when a person finally decides that belonging to themselves matters more than belonging to the table.

-Last Thursday evening, I sat alone at a small corner table in a hawker center here in Singapore, eating a bowl of laksa I'd confirmed three times was made without shrimp paste or fish sauce.
+Last Thursday evening, I sat alone at a small corner table in a hawker center in Bangkok's Chinatown, eating a bowl of tom kha I'd confirmed three times was made without fish sauce or shrimp paste.
 The place was loud — families laughing, friends clinking bottles, couples sharing plates.
-And there I was, a seventy-year-old woman with her one careful bowl and a glass of water, looking — I'm sure — like someone who'd been forgotten by the world.
+And there I was, a guy with his one careful bowl and a glass of water, looking — I'm sure — like someone who'd been stood up.

-A younger woman at the next table glanced over and gave me one of those smiles.
+A couple at the next table glanced over with that look.
 You know the one.
-It's the smile people reserve for old women eating alone.
-Part pity, part projection, part the unspoken thought: I hope that's not me someday.
+It's the look people reserve for someone eating alone in a place built for sharing.
+Part curiosity, part pity, part the unspoken thought: what went wrong tonight?

 The thing is, I wasn't lonely.
 I wasn't sad.
 I was relieved.